Back button Back to Catalogue

 Finding the Right Health Care Provider

-Guideline for Concussion/Mild Traumatic Brain Injury and Persistent Symptoms [pdf]) contains a list of health care providers and what they can help with.
+Guideline for Concussion/Mild Traumatic Brain Injury and Persistent Symptoms [pdf - page 9]) contains a list of health care providers and what they can help with.
 Take a moment to review this list.
 Depending on the type of prolonged symptoms and how severe they are, you may or may not need any of these providers or in some cases you may need to see a few.

 You can talk to your family doctor and also contact provincial regulated bodies or colleges to find a registered health care provider.